ZhenZHAO/zhenzhao.github.io/_pages/about.md

 ## News
+- [10/2024] Our paper [GPT4Video](https://gpt4video.github.io/) has been selected as Oral presentation and nominated for **Best paper** awards by [ACM MM 2024](https://2024.acmmm.org/best-paper).
+- [09/2024] Our paper [Depth Anything V2](https://depth-anything-v2.github.io/) is accepted by NeurIPS 2024 and integrated into [Apple Core ML Models](https://developer.apple.com/machine-learning/models/).
 - [08/2024] Our paper ([Anim-Director](https://github.com/HITsz-TMG/Anim-Director)) on LLM agent for video generation is accepted by SIGGRAPH Asia 2024.
 - [08/2024] Our paper ([MPL]()) on the fast adaptation of VLMs is accepted by IJCV.
-- [08/2024] Our paper [GPT4Video](https://gpt4video.github.io/) is selected as Oral presentation by ACM MM 2024.
 - [07/2024] Two papers on LLM for video understanding & generation ([GPT4Video](https://gpt4video.github.io/)) and a benchmark of small object editing ([SoEBench]()) are accepcted by ACM MM 2024.
 - [07/2024] Our paper on LLM for autonomous driving ([DriveGPT4](https://tonyxuqaq.github.io/projects/DriveGPT4/)) is accepted by IEEE RA-L.
 - [07/2024] Two papers on semi-supervised segmentation ([AD-MT](https://github.com/zhenzhao/AD-MT)) and unsupervised domain adaptation for point clould ([PCFEA](https://github.com/xiaoyao3302/PCFEA)) are accpected by ECCV 2024.